Last modified 19 November 2021

 You will also need a Google Account; a device that meets the Service's system and compatibility requirements, which may change from time to time; working Internet access; and compatible software.
 Your ability to use Google Pay, and Google Pay's performance, may be affected by these factors.
 Such system requirements are your responsibility.

-With Google Pay, you can keep and manage various kinds of payment methods in your Google Account (collectively, 'Payment Methods'), including:
+With Google Pay, you can save and manage various kinds of payment methods in your Google Account (collectively, 'Payment Methods'), including:

-Availability of a given Payment Method or its compatibility with Google Pay may depend on your Payment Method and other factors.
-The compatible Payment Method types, as well as the Payment Method uses and Google Pay features described below may not be available to you, and change at any time.
+Availability of a given Payment Method or its compatibility with Google Pay may depend on your country of residence and other factors.
+The compatible Payment Method types, as well as the Payment Method uses and Google Pay features described below may not be available everywhere, and may change at any time.

 You may be able to save a Payment Method to your Google Account through a variety of user interfaces, including the Google Pay app or website, the Google Chrome browser, the Payment Method issuer's app or website or through a Google product or service such as the Google Play Store.
 In order to save a Payment Method, you must complete all required information on any registration forms presented to you.
 The information that you provide must be current, complete and accurate, and you must maintain it as such.
-We may require you to provide additional information as a condition of continued use of Google Pay, or to help us determine whether to permit you to continue using Google Pay.
+We may require you to provide additional information as a condition of continued use of Google Pay, or to help us determine whether to permit you to continue using Google Pay, including but not limited to two factor authentication.

 When you save a Payment Method, Google may store information relating to the Payment Method, such as your name and billing address.
-Google Pay also allows you to save other information to your Google Account that can help speed up transactions, such as a delivery address or a vehicle license plate or registration number.
+Google Pay also allows you to save other information to your Google Account that can help speed up transactions, such as a delivery address.
+Google Pay does not store credit card details for any tokenization service offered in India.

 Except where Google or its affiliate is the issuer, neither Google nor its affiliates are involved in issuing credit or determining eligibility for credit, nor do they exercise control over: the availability or accuracy of Payment Methods or funds; the provisioning (or addition) of Payment Methods to Google Pay, or addition of funds to Payment Method balances.
 For any concerns relating to the foregoing, please contact your Payment Method's issuer.

-The following additional terms apply when using Google Pay to save a Virtual Card Number, or Linked Third-Party Account to your Google Account.
+The following additional terms apply when using Google Pay to save a Virtual Card Number, Public Transport Pass, Linked Third-Party Account or Japanese eMoney card to your Google Account.

-After you have begun to add a Payment Method to Google Pay and provided the information requested by Google and/or your Payment Method issuer, Google Pay will check whether the Payment Method is eligible to be used with Google Pay.
+After you have begun to add a Payment Instrument to Google Pay and provided the information requested by Google and/or your Payment Method issuer, Google Pay will check whether the Payment Method is eligible to be used with Google Pay.
 All of a participating issuer's Payment Methods may not be eligible.
 If your Payment Method's issuer supports Google Pay and your Payment Method is eligible, when adding it you may see a screen asking you to accept the issuer's terms and conditions.
-Once you have done so and successfully added the Payment Method, Google Pay will store a Virtual Card Number representing your payment card's actual card number, or associate your Linked Third-Party Account with your Google Account, for use as described in the Terms.
+Once you have done so and successfully added the Payment Method, Google Pay will store a Virtual Card Number representing your payment card's actual card number, or associate your Public Transport Pass, Linked Third-Party Account or Japanese eMoney card with your Google Account, for use as described in Section 5 below.

 Virtual Card Numbers that you register using Google Pay are distinct from any associated Payment Cards that you save to your Google Account.
 Unlike a Virtual Card Number, a Payment Card will generally not be presented to you with card art resembling the associated physical card, and cannot be used for in-store Near-Field Communication ('NFC') transactions.
 However, when you register a Virtual Card Number, Google Pay may also save the associated Payment Card in your Google Account as well.

-You acknowledge that Google Pay may receive transaction information from your Payment Method's issuer to display transaction details and your recent transaction history in Google Pay.
+You acknowledge that Google Pay may receive transaction information from your Payment Method's issuer to display richly formatted transaction details and your recent transaction history in Google Pay.

 A Payment Method may be removed from Google Pay on a given device and become unusable with the Service if: (i) you delete the Payment Method from Google Pay; (ii) you delete the Payment Method from your Google Account; (iii) you erase your mobile device using Android Device Manager; (iv) you delete your Google Account; (v) your mobile device fails to connect to any Google product or service for 90 consecutive days; (vi) you do not use Google Pay on the device for 12 consecutive months; and/or (vii) your Payment Method's issuer or payment network instructs Google to remove the Payment Method from Google Pay.

-Google Pay may allow you to initiate a payment transaction with a 'Seller', defined as (i) a Google group company or (ii) any other seller participating in one or more of Google's marketplaces (as listed here) that offers merchandise, goods or services for sale to you, and that requests Google or its affiliates to process payment transactions on its behalf.
+Google Pay may allow you to initiate a payment transaction with a 'Seller', defined as: (i) a Google group company or (ii) any other seller participating in one or more of Google's marketplaces (including those listed here) that offers merchandise, goods or services for sale to you, and that requests Google or its affiliates to process payment transactions on its behalf.

 You acknowledge and agree that your transaction with a Seller (a 'Google Transaction') is solely between you and the Seller.
 Google and its affiliates are not party to your Google Transactions and related purchases, nor are they buyer or seller in connection with any Google Transaction, unless expressly designated as such (for example, in the listing or description of the relevant merchandise, good or service on a Google-operated website or interface).

-When you initiate a Google Transaction, Google may present your available and eligible Payment Methods to you at the time of transaction.
-Not all Payment Methods are eligible for use for all transactions.
-After you select the Payment Method that you wish to use, Google may charge that Payment Method, or may share the Payment Method and related details with one of its affiliates, which will then process the transaction on behalf of the Seller.
-You authorize the charge or debit to your Payment Method as necessary to complete processing of a Google Transaction.
-You also authorize any crediting to your Payment Method in connection with reversals, refunds or adjustments related to a Google Transaction.
+When you initiate a Google Transaction, Google may present your available Payment Methods to you at the time of transaction.
+After you select the Payment Method that you wish to use, Google may charge that Payment Method, or else share the Payment Method and related details with one of its affiliates or a third party payment processor, which will then process the transaction on behalf of the Seller.
+You authorise the charge or debit to your Payment Method as necessary to complete processing of a Google Transaction.
+You also authorise any crediting to your Payment Method in connection with reversals, refunds or adjustments related to a Google Transaction.
+In the event of any grievances relating to transactions where Google or its affiliate charges the Payment Method and processes a transaction on behalf of the Seller, please reach out to Google helpline.

-For details or terms relating to a specific Google Transaction, including refund or dispute resolution policies, please refer to the terms of service, help center or other support materials provided by the Seller with which you transacted.
+For details or terms relating to a specific Google Transaction, including refund or dispute resolution policies, or a transaction with a third party payment processor, please refer to the terms of service, help centre or other support materials provided by the Seller with whom you transacted.

 If there is a problem charging your selected Payment Method, Google may charge any other valid Payment Method that you have saved to Google Pay.
 Visit the Google Pay website, Google Pay app or Google settings on your Android device to manage your payment options.
 You also agree that a Seller may resubmit a Google Transaction for a purchase to the payment network for processing one or more times in the event that a prior Google Transaction is declined or returned by the payment network.
 Google may delay payment processing of suspicious transactions or transactions that may involve fraud, misconduct or violate applicable law, the Terms or other applicable Google policies, as determined at Google's sole and absolute discretion.